The audios of Andic and a media trial: the defense in a case that has never been secret

 Pay attention to the evidence

 This does not only affect cases with a jury, but any media case.
-Whether it is a jury or a professional court, "when the trial arrives they have heard not one news report about that case, but thousands".
-Therefore, this lawyer believes that especially in the case of jury trials, lawyers – both for the private prosecution and the defense – must "be able to explain and convince the jury that they may have heard news, but that during the trial they will realize that some are accurate and others are not, and they must pay attention to the evidence".
+Whether it is a jury or a professional court, "when the trial arrives they have heard not one piece of news about that case, but thousands".
+Therefore, this lawyer believes that especially in the case of jury courts, lawyers –both for the private prosecution and the defense– must "be able to explain and convince the jury that they may have heard news, but that during the trial they will realize that some are accurate and others are not, and they must pay attention to the evidence".

 Cargando